3:30pm PINECAR RACES

 Bring your official Pinecar to the Derby and see how it stacks up!
 You know – like those Boyscout cars you made with your dad, accept he started getting all OCD on you and only let you put a sticker on top so you could say you helped?
 We’re a stickler for the rules – but the rules are different than boy scouts – so pay attention to make sure your car qualifies.

-This is our first year on the Hill, so we don’t know how many participants to expect.
-We ask you to expect a bit of…chaos.
+As always, we don’t know how many participants to expect.
+We need registration ahead of time, and we ask you to expect a bit of…chaos.
 Stay tuned.

 THE RULES, Y’ALL.

 Your car must be built from a block of wood and wheels etc that is essentially the same as official “Boy Scouts of America” Pinewood Derby kits.
 It does not have to literally be BSoA branded.
 There are many kits on Amazon and Michaels craft stores that follow the BSoA kit.